 Enter Dawn Asher from The Olive Jar, a brand strategist who doesn't just pick paint colors (though she's exceptional at that too).
 When we brought her in, I expected Pinterest boards and product links.
 What we got instead was a question: "What do you want people to feel when they walk through the door?"

 I paused.
 Hospitality had been somewhat accidental for us: a creative outlet after corporate burnout, a way to share this desert we'd fallen for.
-But Dawn pushed deeper: Why this house?
+But Dawn pushed deeper.
+Why this house?
 Why this city?
 Why did we care?

 The answer came fast: We wanted guests to feel cocooned.
 Rejuvenated.
 Like they'd been transported somewhere, not necessarily Mexico or Cuba, but somewhere other than their daily grind.
 Sun-washed calm with vibrant pops of energy.
 A sanctuary that felt collected and lived-in, not styled within an inch of its life.